shawnridgeway/wfc/README.md

 Returns:
 - `image.Image`: the output image
 - `bool`: true if the algorithm finished and cannot iterate further.
-- `bool`: true if the generation was successful, false if a contradiction was encountered.
+- `bool`: true if the generation was successful, false if a contradiction was encountered or is not finished.

 #### Render
 Returns an `image.Image` of the output at its current state.
 This is often not necessary since both `Generate` and `Iterate` return the output image as well.